dcreager/clogger/docs/api.rst

               void clog_info(const char \*fmt, ...)
               void clog_debug(const char \*fmt, ...)

    Helper functions for generating log levels of a particular severity.
+The log message's channel will be taken from the :c:data:`CLOG_CHANNEL` macro, which you must define.
 Calling any of these functions is equivalent to calling :c:func:`clog_log` with the respective :c:type:`clog_level` severity level.

+.. var:: const char \*CLOG_CHANNEL

+   A macro that's used as the channel name for any log messages created by :c:func:`clog_log`, :c:func:`clog_critical`, :c:func:`clog_error`, :c:func:`clog_warning`, :c:func:`clog_notice`, :c:func:`clog_info`, or :c:func:`clog_debug`.
+You are responsible for defining this macro before using any of those functions.

 Handlers